FREE Shipping on orders over $899

 2. Yogurt: Yogurt is a source of protein and also contains water, making it a refreshing post-workout option.

-3. Protein shakes: If you're an athlete, consider adding water-rich fruits and vegetables to your protein shakes for extra hydration.
+3. Protein Shakes: If you're an athlete, consider adding water-rich fruits and vegetables to your protein shakes for extra hydration.

 Remember that prevention is better than cure